personal injury lawyer in Milwaukee & West bend, Wi

 Since 2005, Tim has been teaching an Advanced Trial Practice course at Marquette University Law School.
 He has given speeches to other lawyers on a variety of legal topics.
 Using his experience in child car seat defect cases, he has given presentations to parents of pre-school children concerning the safe use of child car seats.
-He is also a Fellow in the International Society of Barristers (proudly serving on their Board of Governors), the invitation only Litigation Counsel of America, and is a Fellow in The American Bar Foundation, and a member of the invitation-only Summit Council.
+He is also a Senior Fellow in the International Society of Barristers (proudly serving on their Board of Governors), the invitation-only Litigation Counsel of America, a Fellow in The American Bar Foundation, and a member of the invitation-only Summit Council.
 Additionally, Tim has been recognized on the Wisconsin Super Lawyers list each year since 2006, making the Wisconsin Top 10 list in 2014 and 2018 – 2021, and the Milwaukee Top 25 list since 2011; in 2020, he was one of the top vote recipients.
 Tim also serves on the Legal Aid Society of Milwaukee’s Board of Directors.
 The Legal Aid Society of Milwaukee is one of the nation’s oldest, continuously operating, public interest law firms.